artidhakar171/Multiple-Disease-Prediction-System/README.md

 Credits

-This project was developed by Aashish Tharu Gamuwa.
+This project was developed by Arti.

 Feel free to fork the repository, suggest improvements, or contribute!